ClaudiaBrauer/WALRUS/README.md

 The Wageningen Lowland Runoff Simulator (WALRUS): application to the Hupsel Brook catchment and Cabauw polder, Hydrology and  Earth System Sciences, 18, 4007-4028, www.hydrol-earth-syst-sci.net/18/4007/2014/hess-18-4007-2014.pdf .
+The papers are also provided in the documentation-folder, together with a user manual with information on how to get WALRUS running for your own catchment.

+**User contributions**

+I would like to add a folder to this GitHub with examples of applications from different users, so we can learn from each other.
+So, if you used WALRUS, I would be very much interested in your results.
+In addition, if you have comments or points for improvement of the model or the manual, please let me know.

+**Copyright**

+WALRUS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.

 **Acknowledgements**